tony-aw/tinycodet/README.md

 ## String subsetting

-As a first subsetting operator, we have `x %sget% ss`, which returns a subset of each string in character vector `x`.
+As a first sub-setting operator, we have `x %sget% ss`, which returns a subset of each string in character vector `x`.
 Here `ss` is a vector of length 2, or a matrix with `nrow(ss)=length(x)` and 2 columns.
 The object `ss` should consist entirely of non-negative integers (thus 0, 1,